getampt/docs/scheduled-tasks.md

 ---
-title: Schedulers
+title: Schedules
-description: Built-in scheduler interface to handle recurring or one-off tasks.
+description: Built-in schedule interface to handle recurring or one-off tasks.
 ---

+!!! caution Deprecation Warning
+The `schedule` interface has been deprecated in favor of the `task` interface.
+Schedules will continue to work, but we suggest you migrate to the `task` interface as it allows for more flexibility, reusability, control, and execution time.
+Visit the [Tasks documentation](/docs/tasks) for more information.
+!!!

-Ampt supports setting up scheduled tasks, which you can create using the `schedule` interface of the `@ampt/sdk`.
-Schedulers are particularly useful for:
+Ampt supports setting up schedules, which you can create using the `schedule` interface of the `@ampt/sdk`.
+Schedules are useful for:

 - Periodic batch calculations
 - Periodic checks on the existence or correctness of database records or stored files